apache/hudi/website/docs/configurations.md

 ---

 > ### hoodie.datasource.write.partitionpath.field
 > Partition path field.
 Value to be used at the partitionPath component of HoodieKey.
-Actual value ontained by invoking .toString()<br></br>
+Actual value obtained by invoking .toString()<br></br>
 > `Default Value: N/A `**(Required)**<br></br>
 > `Config Param: PARTITIONPATH_FIELD`<br></br>